TobiOlajumoke/terraform-ansible-project/README.md

 or follow their thier offical [website](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#pipx-install)

-3. We wanna give terraform permission to write to this `/etc/ansible/hosts` file if the file doesn't exit create one
+3. Let's give terraform permission to write to this `/etc/ansible/hosts` file if the file doesn't exit create one

     and run this commands: